Expand your organization into Romania, even without an Romanian entity

-At Horizons, we specialize in helping organizations expand internationally, including into Romania.
+At New Horizons, we specialize in helping organizations expand internationally, including into Romania.
 Our professional employer organization (Romania PEO), employer of record, and payroll outsourcing services provide everything necessary to expand your business into Romania, whether or not you have registered an entity there already.

 Our in-house recruitment team can also find, recruit, and onboard your local employees, as well as handle any ongoing HR admin.
 Our dedicated team will provide you with everything you need to expand into Romania in a matter of days, not weeks or months, and can potentially save you thousands in expansion costs.

-Why choose Horizons for your Romania expansion?
+Why choose New Horizons for your Romania expansion?

-Horizons enables your business to expand its operations into Romania, without needing to set up a legal subsidiary.
+New Horizons enables your business to expand its operations into Romania, without needing to set up a legal subsidiary.

 Employment & Labor Laws in Romania

 📝 Employment contracts in Romania

 Employers in Romania are legally required to provide employees with a formal contract of employment, including all relevant details of employment such as salary and benefits.
 It should also be written in the Romanian language and use the Romanian leu currency.
 Employers should also register each employment contract with the General Register of Employees.